hyperledger-cacti/cacti/packages/cactus-plugin-satp-hermes/README.md

   --build
 ```

 > The `--build` flag is going to save you 99% of the time from docker compose caching your image builds against your will or knowledge during development.

 ## Contributing
-We welcome contributions to Hyperledger Cactus in many forms, and there’s always plenty to do!
+We welcome contributions to Hyperledger Cacti in many forms, and there’s always plenty to do!

-Please review [CONTRIBUTING.md](https://github.com/hyperledger/cactus/blob/main/CONTRIBUTING.md "CONTRIBUTING.md") to get started.
+Please review [CONTRIBUTING.md](https://github.com/hyperledger/cacti/blob/main/CONTRIBUTING.md "CONTRIBUTING.md") to get started.

 ## License
 This distribution is published under the Apache License Version 2.0 found in the [LICENSE ](https://github.com/hyperledger/cactus/blob/main/LICENSE "LICENSE ")file.